The Academic Program

 These courses encourage development of communicative proficiency through an interactive task-based approach and provide students with an active and rewarding learning experience as they strengthen their language skills and develop their cultural competency These courses meet alternately as sections for grammar presentation and small groups for oral practice and may also require work in regular scheduled tutorials or in the Language Resource Center.

 Students who start in the 001-002 sequence must complete 002 to receive credit for 001.
 However, students placing directly in 002 can receive 1.5 semester credits for that course.
-Please note that students must register for both parts of the course in the 001-004 sequence.
+Please note that students must register for both parts of the course in the 001-004 sequence, which meet five days per week.

 Students on financial aid may apply that aid to designated programs of study abroad.